 6. Will there be a new building as part of the project?

 No. The project will renovate the existing building, bringing it up to code, providing new heating and cooling, elevators, stairs, windows, and roof.
 The building will otherwise remain substantially as is.

 7. Do you know what the restaurant will be?

 Not yet, the Soap Factory is currently in discussion with interested parties.
-We plan to make an announcement in Spring 2018.

 8. Will additional parking be provided?

 No, while The Soap Factory currently exceeds parking requirements, we are actively engaged in discussions with neighborhood representatives and business owners to coordinate other parking options.
 We are also exploring alternative transportation options that will help minimize neighborhood impact.

 9. Does the neighborhood support this project?